-- a notification of any relevant resolutions adopted, or transactions carried out, by a company exercising any strategic security activity or holding any strategic or high-tech asset within 10 days and in any event prior to their implementation; and - b notification of any purchase of interests in any company exercising any strategic security activity or holding any strategic asset within 10 days of the acquisition.
-Purchases of equity interests in a listed company active in the fields of defence or national security trigger the notification obligation if they exceed the thresholds of 3, 5, 10, 20 or 25 per cent.
+- b notification of any purchase of interests in any company exercising any strategic security activity or holding any strategic asset within 10 days of the acquisition.41 Purchases of equity interests in a company active in the fields of defence or national security trigger the notification obligation if they exceed the thresholds of 3, 5, 10, 15, 20, 25 and 50 per cent; 42 and - c notification of any agreement relating to 5G assets or services within 10 days of signing.43

-The notification of the resolutions or transactions must be made through ad hoc forms issued by the government and filed by means of certified email.
+The notification of the resolutions or transactions must be made through ad hoc forms issued by the government44 and filed by means of certified email.

-The review procedure is coordinated by the Department of Administrative Coordination (a specific government office), which is assisted by a coordination group composed of representatives of the ministries involved in the review procedure and, where necessary, members of other bodies (including private organisations) whose competence is required for a deeper understanding of the issues and interests.
+The review procedure is coordinated by the Department of Administrative Coordination (a specific government office),45 which is assisted by a coordination group composed of representatives of the ministries involved in the review procedure and, where necessary, members of other bodies (including private organisations) whose competence is required for a deeper understanding of the issues and interests.

-Upon receipt of the notification, a standstill period of 15 business days begins, during which the ministry in charge of the initial assessment carries out its review of the proposed investment or resolution and, taking into account the work of the coordination group, formulates a proposal to the Presidency of the Council of Ministers (and a draft of the related government decree).
+Upon receipt of the notification, a standstill period of 45 days begins,46 during which the ministry in charge of the initial assessment carries out its review of the proposed investment, resolution or agreement and, taking into account the work of the coordination